abbbi/virtnbdbackup/README.md

 All incremental backups found will be applied to the target images in the output directory `/tmp/restore`

+`Note`:
-`Note`: the restore utility will copy the latest virtual machine config to the target directory, but wont alter its contents.
-You have to adjust the config file for the new pathes and/or excluded disks to be able to define and run it.
+> The restore utility will copy the latest virtual machine config to the
+> target directory, but wont alter its contents.
+You have to adjust the config
+> file for the new pathes and/or excluded disks to be able to define and run it.

 ## Process only specific disks during restore